rks101/rks101/README.md

 > _“I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
 Their knowledge is so fragile!”_
 — Richard Feynman

+Human Intelligence is essential.
+Human touch should remain alive with software or programmed devices.

+<!--
 I can only work with my Human Intelligence (HI) and Human Learning (HL).
 I have not understood any other learning method based on the first principles.
-Human touch should remain alive with the software or programmed devices.

-<!--
 The respective creators or maintainers own backlinks and content of those referenced repositories and pages.
 **rks101/rks101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.